hbclad/Erdos_Trees/machine_learning/machine_learning_attempts.md

 - KNN predicting cull and alive status

 ## Ella
+- Throwing linear models at it today to predict on cull w alive/dead.

 ## Henry
 - I'm going to add the most recent fire year and size, along with the number of fires in between measurements as features to predict on.